rust-lang/rust-wiki-backup/Doc-language-FAQ.md

 * Requiring explicit bounds means that the compiler can type-check the code at the point where the type-parametric item is *defined*, rather than delaying to when its type parameters are instantiated.
 You know that *any* set of type parameters fulfilling the bounds listed in the API will compile.
 It's an enforced minimal level of documentation, and results in very clean error messages.

-* C++ needs Koenig lookup/argument dependent lookup, which comes with its own host of problems.
-Explicit bounds avoid this issue.
+* Scoping of methods is also a problem.
+C++ needs [Koenig (argument dependent) lookup](http://en.wikipedia.org/wiki/Argument-dependent_name_lookup), which comes with its own host of problems.
+Explicit bounds avoid this issue: traits are explicitly imported and then used as bounds on type parameters, so there is a clear mapping from the method to its implementation (via the trait and the instantiated type).

 * There is further discussion on [this thread on the Rust mailing list](https://mail.mozilla.org/pipermail/rust-dev/2013-September/005603.html).